threatdragon/threatdragon.github.io/README.md

 # [OWASP](https://www.owasp.org) Threat Dragon #

+This repo provides the documentation site, at https://threatdragon.github.io .

 An online threat modelling web application including system diagramming and a rule engine to auto-generate threats/mitigations.
 The focus will be on great UX, a powerful rule engine and integration with other development lifecycle tools.